rust-lang/rust/doc/rust.md

 * the point before evaluating the arguments to `y`
 * the point after evaluating the arguments to `y`
 * the point after evaluating the arguments to `+`
-* the point after evaluating the arguments to `print`
+* the point after evaluating the arguments to `println`

 The typestate system reasons over points, rather than statements or